Nabil Gabol: 2013 election

-After he was marginalized by the leadership PPP, he announced to quit PPP in 2013 and joined Muttahida Qaumi Movement (MQM).
-He said PPP was no longer the party of Benazir Bhutto and therefore he left it.
+After he was marginalized by the PPP leadership, he announced his decision to quit the PPP in 2013 and he joined, along with his colleagues, the Muttahida Qaumi Movement (MQM).
+He said that PPP was no longer the party of Benazir Bhutto and therefore he left it.

+His decision to join the MQM, a Muhajir nationalist party traditionally opposed to the PPP, caused a stir in the politics of Sindh, especially Karachi and Lyari as Gabol comes from a political family long associated with the PPP.
+Journalist Yousuf Masti Khan said that the decision was driven by power politics due to different political party gangs (including MQM's Nadeem Commando and PPP's People's Aman Committee) ruling Lyari and with weakened prospects of the PPP in the upcoming elections.

 He was re-elected to the National Assembly as a candidate of MQM from Constituency NA-246 (Karachi-VIII) in Pakistani general election, 2013.
 He received 137,874 votes and defeated Amir Sharjeel, a candidate of Pakistan Tehreek-e-Insaf (PTI).
 In the same election he also ran for the seat of the National Assembly as a candidate of MQM from Constituency NA-248 (Karachi-X) but was unsuccessful.
 He received 6,489 votes and lost the seat to Shah Jahan Baloch.
-During a 2015 interview on Geo News, he disclosed of electoral rigging in his constituency, NA-246 (Karachi-VIII), from which he emerged victorious in the 2013 general elections.
+During a 2015 interview on Geo News, he alleged electoral rigging in his constituency, NA-246 (Karachi-VIII), from which he emerged victorious in the 2013 general elections.
 He recounted visiting polling stations on election day and observing minimal voter turnout.
 He claimed to have been informed that his victory was assured and that voters were not required.
 Furthermore, he expressed surprise upon discovering that he had received 140,000 votes despite the reported low voter turnout.

 In 2015, MQM demanded Gabol's resignation from the National Assembly seat.
 Following which, he quit MQM and relinquished his National Assembly seat.
-In 2016, Gabol declared his support for Imran Khan and announced to join the protest organized by Pakistan Tehreek-e-Insaf (PTI).
+In 2016, Gabol declared his support for Imran Khan and announced joining the protest organized by Pakistan Tehreek-e-Insaf (PTI).
 Afterward, he announced his intention to organize a public gathering to determine whether he should rejoin PPP or join the PTI.

-In February 2017, he re-joined PPP.
+In February 2017, he re-joined PPP along with his son Nadir.
 Opinions among residents of Lyari regarding Gabol's return to the PPP were divided, with some considering him irrelevant to Lyari's politics and holding him accountable for the presence of gangs in the area.
 PPP politicians in District South also expressed discontent, stating that the PPP leadership had not consulted them before readmitting Gabol into the party and emphasized his notoriety in Lyari.
 Additionally, there were rumors suggesting that Gabol was considering joining either the PTI or the Pakistan Muslim League-N (PML-N).
 However, a faction within the PTI Sindh opposed his inclusion in the party, leading to his decision to rejoin the PPP.